 About Online Counselling

-We are not accepting referrals for Online Counselling until further notice.
+We are now accepting referrals for Online Counselling.
+Click here to get started.

 We use a bespoke, private and secure written communication system called PrivacEmail.
 After registration, you and your counsellor will write back and forth to each other, responding to each other’s written comments for the duration of the counselling.
 You will receive a tutorial as to how the system works once registered, and be able to see a video in action.
 Also available is the Contract and Privacy Statement which forms part of your agreement to receive counselling from us.
 Your counselling sessions do not get delivered to your inbox, but you are notified that there is a new message waiting for you to your chosen email address.
 If you are ready to get started with online counselling click here.
 Read more about online counselling below.